Harmony Airways

 A Harmony Boeing 757-200 in the original HMY Airways livery.

 Harmony Airways was a Canadian airline headquartered in Richmond, British Columbia, a suburb of Vancouver.
-It operated holiday flights from Canada to Mexico, Hawaii and Las Vegas.
-Its main base was Vancouver International Airport.
+It operated flights from Canada to California, Hawaii, New York City, Mexico and Las Vegas as well as scheduled passenger service domestically within Canada.
+Its main base was Vancouver International Airport (YVR).

 History

 The airline was officially announced as HMY Airways (an abbreviation for Harmony) by David Ting Kwok Ho in February 2002.
 After acquiring two Boeing 757-200 jetliners in September and November 2002, the airline's inaugural flight flew from Vancouver in November 2002.
 The airline was wholly owned by David Ting Kwok Ho.

-Throughout the mid-2000s, the airline steadily expanded, first within Canada, but it soon expanded to Hawaii and to many destinations in southern USA.
+Throughout the mid-2000s, the airline steadily expanded, first within Canada, but it soon expanded to Hawaii and to destinations in the western USA.
 Future plans included expanding into China, but those plans were never realized.
 The airline was renamed Harmony Airways in May 2004.

 Harmony's telephone reservations were contracted to a dedicated call centre team at Vantis Corporation in Calgary, Alberta (later briefly renamed Vantis-TravelCLICK before closing down Calgary operations in October 2006).
 Vantis (previously known as VIP) was a third-party call centre based in Calgary before being acquired by TravelCLICK in October 2005, then having operations moved to Jamaica in October 2006.
 Harmony's call centre contract with Vantis-TravelCLICK ended after Harmony ceased operations in 2007.

+According to its 2004-2005 route map and timetable, Harmony was operating scheduled nonstop Boeing 757 passenger jet service between Vancouver (YVR) and Toronto (YYZ), Honolulu (HNL), Maui (OGG), Los Angeles (LAX) and Las Vegas (LAS) as well as nonstop Boeing 757 passenger flights between Victoria, BC (YYJ) and Honolulu (HNL) at this time.

+In 2006, the airline then expanded its service between western Canada and Hawaii with nonstop Boeing 757 flights between Honolulu (HNL) and Calgary (YYC), Edmonton (YEG) and Kelowna (YLW) in addition to continuing to operate nonstop service between Honolulu (HNL) and Vancouver (YVR) and Victoria (YYJ), and was also operating nonstop 757 service between Maui (OGG) and Calgary (YYC) and Edmonton (YEG) in addition to continuing to operate nonstops between Maui (OGG) and Vancouver (YVR) at this time.

 From June 2006 to October 2006, Harmony Airways leased a Bombardier CRJ-100 to operate the Vancouver - Calgary route.
 The aircraft was configured in a single-class 50-seat configuration, and was painted in a hybrid, United Express - Harmony Airways livery.

 On March 27, 2007, Harmony Airways announced that it had issued layoff notices to all staff, and that it was ending scheduled flight service on April 9, 2007, due to increasing fuel costs and having a hard time attracting full-service passengers amid low-cost competition, such as WestJet.
 Harmony also had a hard time attracting profitable business travelers, due to a lack of a frequent flier program and lacking services to popular business destinations.

 Destinations

-As of October 2006, Harmony Airways had services to the following destinations:
+As of October 2006, Harmony Airways operated services to the following destinations: